freshSauce/FBVideosForTelegram-Bot/README.md

 # FB Videos For Telegram (BOT)
-With this bot you can make your telegram chat even better, make sure yo have your own API_TOKEN!
+With this bot you can make your telegram chat even better, make sure you have your own API_TOKEN!
 This BOT works **ONLY** with Mentions (at the moment).

 ## Installing the required modules